 SA-HELP is an Australian Government loan scheme that helps eligible students who do not wish to pay the Student Services and Amenities Fee (SSAF) upfront to the university.

-Students can request assistance from the Commonwealth and defer the fee through the new Higher Education Loan Program (HELP) known as SA-HELP.
+Students can request assistance from the Commonwealth and defer the fee through the Higher Education Loan Program (HELP) known as SA-HELP.

 Students eligible for SA-HELP may choose to: